JoeGit42/simple-calendar/README.md

 - 2021-01-07 CHG: Emojis are changed to icons from https://www.streamlineicons.com (great collection of thousands of icons)
 - 2021-01-08 FIX: last day of holiday was handled incorrect
 - 2021-01-08 CHG: Emojis and Icons are supported in parallel.
 (You can set showHolidayIcons or showHolidayEmojis to true in code.
 Default is Emoji-style)
+- 2021-01-08 CHG: Emojis/Icons are only shown within month.
+If first or last row contains days for previous or next month, only numbers are shown.